First Oil Well in Western Canada: Timeline

-Abandonment of well
+Well abandonment

 Production had diminished before the well was blocked.
 Further explorations in the area yielded nothing useful with a majority of the nearby drilling sites abandoned by 1908, but general exploration in more northerly portions of Alberta, yielded the Turner Valley field in 1914.
 The Oil Creek strike is believed to be the result of oil seepage along fault planes in the Lewis Overthrust, in which oil originating in younger Cretaceous rock has moved upwards through older Pre-Cambrian rock that has been forced over the oil-bearing layers.
 More oil in the Waterton area was eventually discovered at the Pincher Creek oil field in 1948.

 A small monument, depicting a stylized drill rig, was placed over the well in 1968.
 The site was designated a site of national significance in 1965.